Desert Heat

 This review may contain spoilers.
 Read at your own discretion if you haven't finished the book yet.

-A Widow Becomes a Sheriff
+A Widow Becomes a Detective

 The Sonoran Desert becomes almost a character in this novel.
-Jance captures everything about rural Arizona - the stark beauty, the oppressive heat, the unique mix of cultures, the way small towns hold onto their histories and grudges.
-Bisbee and Cochise County feel specific and real, not like generic Southwest backdrop.
+Jance grew up in Bisbee, and it shows - she captures everything about rural Arizona with the familiarity of someone writing about home rather than setting.
+The stark beauty, the oppressive heat, the unique mix of cultures along the border, the way small-town politics have long memories and longer grudges.
+Bisbee and Cochise County feel specific and real, not like generic Southwest backdrop painted behind a crime story.

 Rating: 4.0/5 ⭐